-Not everything is available on the internet.
-Don't neglect physical sources, even though they sometimes require more work to locate.
+Not everything is available on the internet, so don't neglect physical sources, even though they sometimes require more work to locate.

-Searching online can be overwhelming at first, due the vast amount of information available.
+Searching online can be overwhelming at first, due to the vast amount of information available.
 New researchers may be intimidated by the challenge of evaluating large amounts of information and the need to contribute something on a subject when so much has already been written.

-However, all writers - students and experienced professionals - should focus on their immediate purpose and use effective online research strategies.
+However, all writers-both students and experienced professionals-should focus on their immediate purpose and use effective online research strategies.
 Don't let online research lead to writer's block and procrastination.

-5. Searching Online (and in Library Databases)
+4. Searching Online and in Library Databases